 “We actually tripled our business in that year when most of the world was crashing,” said Piekarczyk, president of the Northern California-based solar company Synergy Power.
 “That’s because people who had cash were looking for investments that were safe and stable, and they knew utility prices were not going to go down.”

 Obviously, much has changed since then.
 Importantly, residential rooftop solar has gotten dramatically cheaper, with prices dropping over 60% in the past decade.
-While inflation and supply chain challenges have increased the price of solar recently, the reality is that 2022 is one of the best years in recent memory for homeowners to consider investing in solar.
+The Inflation Reduction Act (IRA) passed in 2022 has also extended tax incentives for solar installation.
+While inflation and supply chain challenges have increased the price of solar recently, the reality is that 2023 is one of the best years in recent memory for homeowners to consider investing in solar.